cfireborn/recyAppDemo/README.md

 ![Screenshots for 5.5 1"](iPhone8PlusScreenshots1.png)
 ![Screenshots for 5.5 2"](iPhone8PlusScreenshots2.png)

-The interface for the latter (studio app mockup) is a little tricky, so [here's a zoom recording showing how it works usc.zoom.us recording](https://usc.zoom.us/rec/share/03acjvTKhXr2iixQ9HWgHeFWqDcPm2vnnaka0gJvCytzNZRDifMcGke_Gry5rzdA.YEW7jvJa8XP_5ktl)
+The interface for the latter (studio app mockup) is a little tricky.

-App metadata for App Store submission can be found in the SuperHero drive [here](https://docs.google.com/spreadsheets/d/1jupnhoa4wMZDxongVWPMHppqgsMhNAMI7x10hYtTO3k/edit#gid=0)
+App metadata for App Store submission can be found [here](https://developer.apple.com/app-store/review/guidelines/)

 ## Learn More